Favorite Software & Ezines

-I've included a 'Geek factor' so my friends who don't like reading instructions, or setting options can decide if they want to try any of these.
+This is the software I use all the time - couldn't get along without some of them.
+I've included a 'Geek factor' so my friends who don't like reading instructions or setting options can skip "medium" or "high".
 Low means it will be easy to use 'out of the box' - might be more difficult to do everything it offers.
 High is for software that probably requires experience using utility or test software or customizing your computer.

 www.notetab.com

-Freeware text editor is a replacement for Notepad, but much more.
+Freeware text editor is a replacement for Notepad, but much more functionality.
 It opens multiple files in tabs.
-Tools for sorting, line-numbering, spell-check, thesaurus, text statistics, send to browser, send to email.
-Plus you can create your own custom 'clip' libraries of functions using a script language.
-PRO version is a bargain for web page editing - colour coded HTML tags, convert to HTML, stripping tags.
-I can quickly create web pages using input forms combined with a template.
+It has tools for sorting, line-numbering, spell-check, thesaurus, text statistics, sorting, formatting, send to email, and "favorite" file lsit.
+Many function libraries are included, but you can customize your own.
+PRO version is a bargain for web page editing - colour coded HTML tags, convert text to HTML, removing tags.
+I can quickly create web pages using input forms combined with a template, then send the web page to a browser for instant viewing.
 Best $20 I ever spent.
-Geek factor: low (high for scripting)
+(Geek factor: low -- high for writing your own scripts)

 IRFANVIEW (file viewer)